Muscle activation and deactivation is the most important concept to understand in golf fitness and to learn during a golf conditioning program.

 - Adding strength to dysfunction or inactive muscles is a no-no.

 I have a free guide called Don’t Add Strength to Dysfunction (recently revised) it gets more in-depth why you should correct limitations and dysfunctions before you lift weights.
-Click the button below, and I will send it to your inbox.
+Click the button below and the guide will download immediately.

 Want more information on the same or similar topics?